njord-rs/njord/.github/ISSUE_TEMPLATE/feature_request.md

 * Maybe this feature is already here?
   - Did you check the latest version of the library?
   - Maybe it's in a form you didn't expect?
-Consider asking on [Discussions](https://github.com/mjovanc/imperator/discussions).
-The community will likely come up with some code that solves your need, and faster than it would take us to answer the issue!
 * Do you actually *need* this feature?
 Maybe restructuring your code would neatly eliminate the problem the feature would be solving.
 * Is the library in the imperator the best place for this feature?
 Maybe it would be better suited for some third-party library?
 -->